CyberShadow/term-keys/README.md

 #### urxvt (rxvt-unicode)

-There's two ways to configure `urxvt`: via command-line parameters or X resources.
+There's three ways to configure `urxvt` with `term-keys`: via command-line parameters, via X resources, or by invoking a `term-keys` function from Emacs.

 ##### Command-line parameters